secbuster/dcrlnd/macaroons/README.md

 ## Generated macaroons

-With the root key set up, `lnd` continues with creating three macaroon files:
+With the root key set up, `dcrlnd` continues with creating three macaroon files:

 * `invoice.macaroon`: Grants read and write access to all invoice related gRPC commands (like generating an address or adding an invoice).
 Can be used for a